Cross-receptive Focused Inference Network for Lightweight Image Super-Resolution: Proposed Method

 where $\tau $ defaults to 1, and ${g{s_i}}$ represents the noise obeying the $Gumbel(0,1)$ distribution.
-During training we need model to select only one channel from the three channels and the channel selection formula is as follows
+During training, we need the model to select only one channel from the three channels and the channel selection formula is as follows

 where $y_{mask}$ represents the single-channel output feature after masking, and $\arg one(.)$ represents the argmax branch of $G{S_i}$ in $m$ channels.
-After that, we multiply $X$ by the $y_{mask}$ feature mask to preserve the initial details, and get the finally output $y$ of RIFU through residual connection
+After that, we multiply $X$ by the $y_{mask}$ feature mask to preserve the initial details, then a convolutional layer and an attention mechanism are subsequently added to focus on the refined features and get the final output $y$ of RIFU through residual connection

 where $f_{CA}(\cdot)$ represents the channel attention mechanism.